 We envision a culture of creative movement and music within families, community spaces, senior centers, neighborhoods nationally and globally.
-Utilizing the connectivity and healing agents of the arts, we envision Dance & Bmore’s community strengthening philosophy and techniques duplicated through training and certifications to prepare like minded arts facilitators for a more holistic approach to community building through arts and culture.
+By utilizing the connective and healing agents of the arts, we see Dance & Bmore’s community strengthening philosophy and techniques expanding through training and certifications that prepare like minded arts facilitators for a more holistic approach to community building through arts and culture.

 “I don’t see the arts as out of my lane.
 I see the arts as a powerful source of healing.
 As a doctor my job is to think about healing..the arts is a way of unlocking joy and joy is one of the most powerful antidotes for stress.
 Stress we learn each year has more and more adverse effects on ones health.”

 – Former US Surgeon General, Vivek Hallegere Murthy